-- 22 libraries have expanded, or opened new branches or facilities.
+- More than 20 libraries have expanded, or opened new branches or facilities.

 By the end of 2017, parks and trails will have received more than $520 million in funds.

 District funds support 15,267 acres that include a mixture of natural settings, picnic areas, recreational facilities and fields.
 Five of the City of Pittsburgh’s parks qualify as regional parks under the District Act.
 Allegheny County operates nine regional parks, and the City of McKeesport operates Renziehausen Park.
 Upper St. Clair Twp operates the Boyce-Mayview Regional Park, and Avonworth Municipal Authority operates Avonworth Community Park.
 The District also funds trails through the Allegheny Land Trust which represents eight incorporated nonprofit organizations and several municipalities that sponsor individual trails.